top of page

 These are just two of the many recognitions the farm has received over the years.

-Today, David & his wife Cheryl operate the farm, and their children Josie & Talton are the 6th generation.of Corrells to live on the land.
-Currently, they raise over 100 varieties of vegetables, several types of potatoes, melons, all kinds of tomatoes, and a flock of laying hens that produce colorful and delicious eggs.
+Currently, they raise over 100 varieties of vegetables, several types of potatoes, melons, many types of tomatoes, and a flock of laying hens

-We are in the 11th year of our Old Fashioned Home Delivery service, selling at several farmers' markets, working with food hubs, and with Fresh List to supply restaurants with local products and
+2026 is the 13th year of our Old Fashioned Home Delivery service.
+We sell at several farmers' markets, work with food hubs, and with Fresh List to supply restaurants with local products and wholesale tomatoes, peppers, and potatoes.

-David follows in the footsteps of his great-grandfather, grandfather, father, and uncle before him
+David follows in the footsteps of his great-grandfather, grandfather,

-and has worked diligently to improve and sustain the farm.
+father, and uncle before him, and has worked diligently to

+improve and sustain the farm.
 David has served on and continues to serve on numerous boards that work with agriculture at the local and state levels.
-Currently, he is the VP of the Rowan Farm Bureau Board, serves as the Agriculture Manager for the

-Rowan County Fair Association, and serves on the Salisbury Farmer’s Market Board.
+and serves on the Salisbury Farmer’s Market Board.
 Cheryl is always working to advocate for agriculture and is currently elected to serve as a Soil & Water Conservation Supervisor for the Rowan District.
-She is also a member of the Farm Bureau Women’s Committee and served on the Historic Salisbury Foundation Board of Trustees.
-Together the family creates the Got to Be NC Ag display at the county fair, works with FFA students, hosts school field trips and groups at the farm, speaks about the farm and the importance of agriculture, and much more.
+She is also a member of

 Our farm is protected under a Conservation Easement for perpetuity.